Fryton: Millennium project

 This project combined an initial historical survey with a heritage trail.
 The trail was accompanied by three heritage mosaics, benches and interpretative leaflets.

 The group carried out preliminary studies of the immediate area before starting the project.
 These studies uncovered a number of tumuli, earthworks, outline details of a former railway, and Viking, Roman and Neolithic connections.

 History

 Bulmer's History and Directory of North Yorkshire (1890) describes Fryton as follows; "FRYTON is a township in this parish, situated about 1½ miles E. of Hovingham.
 Its estimated extent is 1,297 acres, and its rateable value, £1,285.
 The Earl of Carlisle is lord of the manor and sole owner.
 The township comprises three farms and nine cottages, containing 93 inhabitants.
 The soil is in parts clay and limestone."

+Between 1974 and 2023 the village was part of the Ryedale district, it is now administered by the unitary North Yorkshire Council.